From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 Prerequisites

-Before running everything, I make sure I have:
+Before running everything, make sure these dependencies are available:

 1. Python 3.9+ installed.